 Organizing and Labeling Clothing When You Are Blind or Have Low Vision

-Organizing and labeling your clothing, undergarments, and jewelry requires patience, attention to organization, and labeling techniques.
+Organizing and labeling your clothing, undergarments, and jewelry requires attention to organization as well as several different types of labeling techniques.
 Here are some organization and labeling tips that can help.

 If you need additional information about organizing and labeling a variety of household items, in addition to clothing and personal items, see Labeling and Marking, Household Organization and Organizing and Modifying Your Home.

 - Is the lighting bright enough for you?